CSD Past, Present & Future

 The Plumas County Board of Supervisors established the Gold Mountain Community Services District (CSD) in 1996 with their approval of the Gold Mountain development permit.
-Under California Government Code the County Board had responsibility for running the new district from 1996 to 2004.
+Under California Government Code the County Board had responsibility for running the new “Dependent” district from 1996 through 2004.
+During those early years under Board of Supervisor governance, the County worked with the developer to build the water and wastewater system and contract with the City of Portola for fire protection services.
+Original Gold Mountain residents coordinated closely with the county to represent the best interests of the growing list of new residents.
+In 2004, owner/residents, petitioned for control of the District from the County, and took control of the “Independent” District in January 2005.

-In 2004 residents petitioned for and assumed control of the District from the County.
 The CSD remains a Local Governmental Agency under California Government Code and is now run by an elected Board of Directors comprised of residents whose voting address is within the District.
 With three major functions-water, wastewater, and fire protection-the new board started in 2004 with essentially zero funding, no master plan, and no roadmap for the way ahead.
-Through professional management, sound fiscal planning, establishing a practical rate structure, and investing in professional engineering studies, the CSD has made great strides to "right the ship" and prepare the District for continued growth.
+Through professional management, sound fiscal planning, establishing a rate structure, and investing in professional engineering studies, the CSD has made great strides to "right the ship" and prepare the District for continued growth.

 Projects completed over our first 15 years include: